Antiphon is a word transliterated from Greek words that mean "opposite voice". What does this mean? Or for you non-Lutherans, what does that mean?

-Well, originally, which is to say in ancient Greek music theory, it means something sung and also sung an octave higher, like C and the next C on a piano.
-That's antiphonia, as distinct from symphonia, singing in unison, or paraphonia, singing a fifth higher, like C to G on a piano.
+Well, originally, which is to say in ancient Greek music theory, it means something sung on both a given pitch and also an octave higher, like C and the next C on a piano.
+That's antiphonia, as distinct from symphonia, singing in unison, or paraphonia, singing on a pitch and a fifth higher, like C to G on a piano.

 Doesn't seem to describe what we mean by antiphon, does it?
 So how did we get from what the word actually meant to what we mean by it now?

 It all starts with the Psalms.
 They aren't just texts, they're lyrics, all that survives of musical compositions whose music is lost.
 They have a parallelism in structure that suggests they may well have been performed by alternating singers or groups of singers.
 As Christian worship emerged from the synagogue, that's exactly what how they were done, performance of the Psalms by alternating choruses.
 Oh well then there you go, alternating choruses so they called them antiphons, right?